 7. Hair (1979)

-Most anti-war movies are about the Vietnam War as thousands of young American soldiers died on foreign soil without justifiable cause.
-Legendary directors like Stanley Kubrick and Francis Ford Coppola made some of those great Vietnam War movies, but none were musicals.
+Most anti-war movies are about the Vietnam War, in which thousands of young American soldiers died on foreign soil without justifiable cause.
+Legendary directors like Stanley Kubrick and Francis Ford Coppola made some of the greatest Vietnam War movies, but none were musicals.

-None except one: Miloš Forman's Hair.
+And that's why Miloš Forman's Hair stands out from all other Vietnam War movies.
 A comedy-drama based on the Broadway musical Hair: The American Tribal Love-Rock Musical, the film Hair follows a draftee who's taken in by a gang of hippies in New York City.

 Music is often one of the main pillars in any counterculture movement, and that was certainly true for hippies.
 They also grew their hair long as a symbolic act of rebellion, nonconformity, and embracing of nature.